networktocode/awesome-network-automation/README.md

 - [NetTowel](https://github.com/InfrastructureAsCode-ch/nettowel) - Collection of useful network automation functions for the CLI.
 - [OSPF Watcher](https://github.com/Vadims06/ospfwatcher) - Tracks OSPF topology changes--by establishing a GRE tunnel with network devices--via a history diagram.
 - [Topolograph](https://github.com/Vadims06/topolograph) - Python-based Web tool for visualisation of OSPF/ISIS topologies and making a prediction of network behaviour in case of network's outage.
+- [D2](https://d2lang.com/) - Create beautiful diagrams in minutes.
+Simple syntax.
+Endlessly customizable.
+D2 is the fastest and easiest way to get a mental model from your head onto the screen, then make edits with your team.

 ## Network Telemetry

 - [InfluxDB](https://www.influxdata.com/) - Made for developers to build time-series-based applications quickly and at scale.
 - [Prometheus](https://prometheus.io/) - Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - elegraf is the open source server agent to help you collect metrics from your stacks, sensors, and systems.
+- [Grafana](https://grafana.com/) - The open observability platform.

 ## Online Parser